enterprise-oss/osso-docs/docs/admin_ui.md

 web form, and SAMLBox will generate a _pending_ Identity Provider instance.

-The Admin UI will then provide all of the information your enterprise customer needs to configure your app in their IDP instance.
+The Admin UI will then provide all of the information your enterprise customer needs to configure your app in their IDP admin dashboard.
 SAMLBox will also generate a PDF document that you can send your enterprise customer, specific to their IDP, that will walk them through configuration, and tell them what information they need to relay back to you.
-The enterprise employee then goes and configures your app in their IDP instance while you wait.
+The enterprise employee then goes and configures your app in their IDP admin dashboard while you wait.

 Once you receive configuration information back from your customer, return to the SAMLBox Admin UI, and find the pending Identity Provider instance for the account you are onboarding.
 When you visit the pending connection, you'll be